-"SEC. \\\\AUTHORIZATION OF APPROPRIATIONS.
-There are authorized to be appropriated from the Passenger Rail Trust Fund \$\\\\\\ to pay for the costs of projects described in paragraphs (2)(A) and (2)(B) of section 22901, United States Code."
+"Sec. .
+Authorization of Appropriations.
+There are authorized to be appropriated from the Passenger Rail Trust Fund \$ to pay for the costs of projects described in paragraphs (2)(A) and (2)(B) of section 22901, United States Code."

-- Retitle 49 U.S.C. § 22902 from "Capital investment grants to support intercity passenger rail" to "High-Performance Intercity Passenger Rail Grants." - Specify in statute that RRIF loans may be used for the non-federal share of a project.
-Amend 45 U.S.C. § 822 by adding a new subsection: "(n) Non-federal share.- The proceeds of a secured loan under this subchapter may be used for any non-Federal share of project costs required under this title if the loan is repayable from non-Federal funds." - Authorize federal funds for credit risk premiums under RRIF to leverage RRIF loan assistance.
-Amend 45 U.S.C. § 822(f) by adding a new paragraph: "(5) Use of federal funds.-An applicant may use federal funds to pay the credit risk premium determined under paragraph (2)." - Authorize BUILD grant funds to be used to fund the subsidy cost of federal credit assistance under RRIF, consistent with the TIFIA program. - Permanently extend eligibility for Transit-Oriented Development projects for RRIF loans and loan guarantees.
+- Retitle 49 U.S.C. § 22902 from "Capital investment grants to support intercity passenger rail" to "High-Performance Intercity Passenger Rail Grants". - Specify in statute that RRIF loans shall be used for the non-federal share of a project.
+Amend 45 U.S.C. § 822 by adding a new subsection: - "(n) Non-Federal share.-The proceeds of a secured loan under this subchapter shall be used for any non-Federal share of project costs required under this title if the loan is repayable from non-Federal funds."

+- Authorize federal funds for credit risk premiums under RRIF to leverage RRIF loan assistance.
+Amend 45 U.S.C. § 822(f) by adding a new paragraph: - "(5) Use of Federal Funds.-An applicant may use Federal funds to pay the credit risk premium determined under paragraph (2)." - Authorize BUILD grant funds to be used to fund the subsidy cost of federal credit assistance under RRIF, consistent with the TIFIA program. - Permanently extend eligibility for Transit-Oriented Development projects for RRIF loans and loan guarantees.

 Repeal section 11604(c) of the FAST Act (P.L.
+114-94).

-114-94). - Require the Secretary to repay the credit risk premium for recipients that have satisfied all obligations that attached to RRIF loans.
+Require the Secretary to repay the credit risk premium for recipients that have satisfied all obligations that attached to RRIF loans.

 Amend 45 U.S.C.
 822(f) by adding at the end the following:

-"(6) REFUND OF PREMIUMS.-The Secretary shall repay the credit risk premium of each loan, with interest accrued thereon, not later than 60 days after the date on which all obligations attached to each such loan have been satisfied.

-"(7) MODIFICATION COST.-Of the amounts made available for credit assistance under chapter 6 of title 23, United States Code, such sums as may be necessary to pay any modification cost, as defined in section 502 of the Federal Credit Reform Act of 1990, shall be available to carry out paragraph (5)."

-• In Value Capture Tax Credits, recognize the benefits of new intercity passenger rail stations.
-See Surface Transportation Authorization Working Draft 5.0 Finance Recommendations at 7.
+- "(6) Refund of Premiums.-The Secretary shall repay the credit risk premium of each loan, with interest accrued thereon, not later than 60 days after the date on which all obligations attached to each such loan have been satisfied. - "(7) Modification Cost.-Of the amounts made available for credit assistance under chapter 6 of title 23, United States Code, such sums as may be necessary to pay any modification cost, as defined in section 502 of the Federal Credit Reform Act of 1990, shall be available to carry out paragraph (5)." - In Value Capture Tax Credits, recognize the benefits of new intercity passenger rail stations.
+See Surface Transportation Authorization Finance Recommendations.